connordelacruz/webdriver-test-tools/README.md

 ## Installation

-After installing the above prerequisites, change to the root directory of the project and run:
+After installing the above prerequisites, run:

 ```
-pip install -e .
+pip install webdriver-test-tools
 ```

-Installing with the `-e` flag will update the package automatically when changes are made to the source code.

-*Note:* Command may be `pip3` instead of `pip` depending on the system
+**Note:** Command may be `pip3` instead of `pip` depending on the system

 ## Command Line Usage